dotnet/runtime/docs/workflow/testing/using-your-build-with-installed-sdk.md

-# Using your .NET Runtime Build with the Installed SDK <!-- omit in toc -->
+# Using your .NET Runtime Build with the Installed SDK

 * [Introduction](#introduction)
   * [Acquire the latest development .NET SDK](#acquire-the-latest-development-net-sdk)